RoaLogic/apb4_mux/README.md

 # APB4 Multiplexer
-Fully parameterized APB4 Slave multiplexer.
-The APB4 Mux enables a single APB4 Master to communicate with multiple APB4 slaves (peripherals).
+The [AMBA APB v2.0 bus protocol](http://infocenter.arm.com/help/topic/com.arm.doc.ihi0024c/index.html) – commonly referred to as APB4 – defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
+To enable a single APB4 Master to communicate with *multiple* APB4 Slaves (Peripherals) via a common bus, certain signals require multiplexing – the Roa Logic APB4 Multiplexer is a fully configurable & parameterized IP to provide this functionality.

 ![Example Implementation](assets/img/APB4-Mux-Sys.png)